 - Participants may not begin any construction until the application is approved by the City and the District.
-If participants begin construction before their application is approved, they will not be eligible to receive cost-share for that project. - 5.
-District Inspection/Certification, As-Built, District receipt of project invoices
+If participants begin construction before their application is approved, they will not be eligible to receive cost-share for that project. - Construction inspections will be performed by the City and/or the District.
+Participants should inform the District when construction is set to begin, begins, and concludes. - Participant must call Miss Utility prior to the start of construction activity.

+5. Final Site Inspection/Certification, As-Built, District receipt of project invoices